lakylekidd/battleship-commander-api/Readme.md

 ## Battleship Commander API
 This is the supporting API of the Battleship Commander Game.

+## Technologies Used
+For this project we will be using the following technologies:
+* PostgreSQL
+* Javascript
+* Server-Sent Events (`json-sse`)
+* Token Authentication (`jsonwebtoken`, `bcryptjs`)
+* Sequelize
+* ExpressJS

+## Server Sent Events
+In this project, we are allowing multiple game rooms to be streamed simultaneusly through the user of server sent events (`json-sse`).

+The project initializes an object which populates stream data for each game room.
+Each stream data is an object that contains an array of clients (user ids) and a stream object.
+Stream datas are indexed by game id and they are dynamically created when a new game room is created.

 ## Database Schema
 ![alt text](https://raw.githubusercontent.com/lakylekidd/battleship-commander-api/master/db_schema.png "Database Image")